 Rick is a frequent writer, speaker, and trainer on nonprofit governance and leadership issues.
 He is the author of The Nonprofit Chief Executive’s Ten Basic Responsibilities (published by BoardSource in 2012) and the co-author of Daring to Lead 2006 and Daring to Lead 2011, a reports that highlighted the challenges facing nonprofit executive directors.
 Rick has written more than 30 opinion pieces for the Chronicle of Philanthropy since 2009.

-Rick currently serves on the boards of BoardSource (as was chair from 2016 to 2018) and the Community Foundation for the Central Blue Ridge.
-Previously, he served on the boards of the Community Connections Fund of the World Bank Group, the Washington Regional Association of Grantmakers, and Imagination Stage, a children’s theater in Bethesda, Maryland.
-Rick is a member of Leadership Montgomery’s Class of 2009, and a 2015 alumnus of the James P. Shannon Leadership Institute.
+Rick served on the board of BoardSource from 2012 to 2021, and was chair from 2016 to 2018.
+He currently serves on the board of the Community Foundation for the Central Blue Ridge, which he chaired in 2022, and The Highland Center, a multi-tenant nonprofit center that serves Virginia's least populous county.
+Previously, he served on the boards of the Community Connections Fund of the World Bank Group, Washington Regional Association of Grantmakers, and Imagination Stage, a children’s theater in Bethesda, Maryland.
+Rick is a member of Leadership Montgomery’s Class of 2009 and a 2015 alumnus of the James P. Shannon Leadership Institute.
 In 2009, Rick received the Grantmaker in Capacity-Building Award from the Alliance for Nonprofit Management.